 With robots around, learning sessions may not remain restricted to classrooms.
 These robots can potentially deliver beyond class-hours, learn as they teach and behave highly informed instructors.
 Their skill can find specific applicability in treating developmental problems in autistic patients.
 This project has a whopping $100 million support from the South Korean government and engages about 300 researchers.

 Besides South Korea, many countries have been testing teaching machines in classrooms.
 According to the University of Washington, robots can provide the right kind of technology at a crucial period in a child’s development.
 This can potentially supplement learning in the classroom.
 However, robots completely replacing human teachers seem impractical.
 They can probably work best complementary to human beings.

 Still, time to go…..

 This year itself, South Korea may operate several robots in preschools.
 In a demonstration at the research lab, the robots revealed encouraging gestures although they shall be trained further to deliver better.
 For a country like South Korea, robotics indulging in the chores, besides teaching, should not appear unusual.
 But time shall judge the usefulness of robotics for the entire human species.

 There are cultural, political, and religious implications of this idea.
 Most computer scientists are of the opinion that they have no intention (and capability) to replace human teachers.

 Technology can play incredibly in educating people; however, there are many schools which still restrict their skills to the old and tested thoughts.

 About the author: Margaret is a blogger by profession.
 She loves writing on environment and technology.
-Beside this she is fond of books.
-She recently did an article on honeywell wind turbine.
-These days she is busy in writing an article on charlie baker.
+Besides this, she is fond of books.
+She recently did an article on Honeywell wind turbine.
+These days she is busy in writing an article on Charlie Baker.